NIH-NEI/oct-segmenter/README.md

 - `preprocessing-scripts/custom/map_image_name_to_subject.py`: This script
   creates a text file that maps an image name provided by VFC or WSU to a subject.
 The generated map has the format: `<image_name> <subject>`.
+- `preprocessing-scripts/custom/split_images_into_train_val_test.py`: This
+  script takes as input a directory containing TIFF files and their corresponding CSVs and a TSV file that maps image name to subject (see `preprocessing-scripts/custom/map_image_name_to_subject.py`).
+It splits the images into the training, test and validation datasets making sure that no subject appears in more than one partition.

 # OCT Images Quality Improvement